 The goal of this practical course is to introduce students to investigate a research subject through a variety of state of the art experimental approaches, and to sensitize them to translational medicine studies.

-Taking advantage of the New Institut Pasteur Center for Translational Medicine and the Milieu Intérieur Laboratory of Excellence Consortium, this practical course will focus on the characterization of age-dependent differences in the immune response of healthy individuals, in the presence or absence of chronic cytomegalovirus (CMV) infection.
+Taking advantage of the Institut Pasteur Center for Translational Science and the Milieu Intérieur Laboratory of Excellence Consortium, this practical course will focus on the characterization of age-dependent differences in the immune response of healthy individuals, in the presence or absence of chronic cytomegalovirus (CMV) infection.
 The response of each individual to an array of immune stimuli, targeting innate or adaptive immunity, will be investigated by immunophenotyping whole human blood samples and peripheral blood mononuclear cells (PBMC).
 A battery of approaches will be used, including multi-color flow cytometry, imaging flow cytometry, real-time PCR, RNA-sequencing, simple and multiplex ELISA.
 In addition, a subset of immune cells will be sorted and analyzed for the influence of immune stimulation on their metabolic activity.
-The students will have access to cutting-edge technologies available at the Technology Cores of the Center for Translational Medicine (CRT technology Cores) of the Institut Pasteur.
+The students will have access to cutting-edge technologies and data analysis pipelines available at the Cytometry and Biomarkers UTechS of the Center for Translational Science CRT technology Cores of the Institut Pasteur.

-Sponsors: We thank the LabEx Milieu Intérieur for financial support and Becton Dickinson for lending us a FACS analyzer.
+Sponsors: We thank the LabEx Milieu Intérieur for financial support.

-1) Attendance to ALL practical sessions, conferences and bibliography seminars is mandatory
+1) Attendance to ALL practical sessions, conferences and scientific analysis workshops is mandatory

 3) The course requires the students’ personal work during evenings and weekends.
 Students are asked not to take any engagements in that period of time.
-For instance, MDs or Pharmacists are asked to getno hospital duties during the period of the course, including during the bibliography seminars week.
+For instance, MDs or Pharmacists are asked not to get any hospital duties during the period of the course, including during the bibliography seminars week.

 4) Candidates must have a good knowledge in Immunology (1st year master level, or equivalent), Biochemistry, Molecular Biology and Genetics.

-5) Students should have good knowledge of English language to be able to understand full lectures, ask questions and deliver the bibliography analysis seminar in English.
+5) Students should have good knowledge of English language to be able to understand full lectures, ask questions and deliver the scientific analysis workshops in English.
 Understanding of French language is useful, but not mandatory, for daily interactions.

-6) Students not enrolled in a M2 program of a partner Parisien university will finish the course on December 16th, 2016.
-M2 students will have the exam on January 3rd (estimate date)
+6) Students not enrolled in a M2 program of a partner Parisian university have the option to finish the course on December 20, 2019.

 The committee of the course will evaluate applications.